awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-step-start-model.md

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` and `AmazonS3ReadOnlyAccess` permissions\.
 For more information, see [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.

-   1. Install and configure the AWS CLI and the AWS SDKs\.
+   1. Install and configure the latest version of the AWS CLI\.
 For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

 1. On the **Projects** resources page, choose the project that contains the trained model that you want to start\.